twinlogix/typetta/docs/chapters/client/read-write.md

 ## Resolve Relations

-The [resolveRelations](/typedoc/classes/AbstractDAO.html#resolveRelations){:target="_blank"} API allows you resolves some of the relations of a given input.
-It accepts the return of an insert operation, and resolves the relations based on the projection.
-It's useful when, after an insert, we want to return the entity within a GraphQL resolver.
+The [resolveRelations](/typedoc/classes/AbstractDAO.html#resolveRelations){:target="_blank"} API allows you to resolve some of the relations of a given input.
+It accepts partial entity and resolves the relations based on the given projection.
+It's mainly useful when, after an insert, you want to return an entity within a GraphQL resolver.

-Below is an example of a relations resolution:
+Following an example of relations resolution:
 ```typescript
 const user = await entityManager.user.insertOne({
   record: {